sebasortiz1989/Whirlwind-Breaking-Madness/README.md

 # Description

 Block Breaker, with visual effects and score system.
+Smash all blocks without letting the ball drop in order to progress to the next level.

 # Visual Style
-Cartoony in various styles.
+Blocky, colorful.

 <img src="images/screenshot.png" width="500">

 # Player Objectives
-- Break all the squares in the scene
+- Break all the blocks in the scene
-- Don't let the ball fall
+- Don't let the ball drop.

 <img src="images/gameplay.gif" width="500">